 Contracts are best in writing.
 Oral agreements are legally binding but can be difficult to enforce in court.
 And putting things in writing, by clarifying the expectations of both parties, can prevent conflict arising in the first place.

-The freelance author of a photograph - that is, the person who creates it - is the first owner of the copyright in it.
-Photographers are frequently put under great pressure to surrender this hard-won right, but are strongly advised never to do so.
+As the author of a photograph - that is, the person who creates it - a freelance photographer is the first owner of the copyright in it.
+Photographers are frequently put under great pressure to surrender this hard-won right, but are strongly advised not to do so.

 Technology for finding photographs is likely to change quite fast.
-In the fairly near future it may be possible to send a photo to a special search engine that will find other photos that look like it.
-At the moment, though, your best bet is to search for text that would be likely to be wrapped round a particular photo.
+There are search engines that will find images resembling a given photo - but it is still often your best bet to search for text that would be likely to be wrapped round a particular photo...

 Photographers have found that rapid communication among themselves has become essential - to warn of abuses, to pass on news, and to act collectively to solve problems.